Legacy Cremation Services, serving Milwaukee, WI,

 And remember: cremation pre-planning lessens the burden.

 The importance of the insurance factor.
 Funeral insurance is an important consideration when it comes to making choices about final arrangements, and we want you to be prepared with as much information as possible.
-Here are some things to consider:
+Here are some things that our cremation consultants want you to consider:

 - Does your loved one have insurance for final arrangements, and where is the paper work kept?